Fated To Love

 orphanage, you don't get better than that!

-I had put off watching this show for
+I had put off watching this show

-told me the characters dramatically change during the
+people told me the characters dramatically change

-eighteen years of age or older.
+for those eighteen years of age or older.

 Choi